robertorosero/pyhtonmig/Doc/c-api/exceptions.rst

    containing format codes, similar to :cfunc:`printf`.
 The ``width.precision`` before a format code is parsed, but the width part is ignored.

-   .. % This should be exactly the same as the table in PyString_FromFormat.
+   .. % This should be exactly the same as the table in PyBytes_FromFormat.
    .. % One should just refer to the other.
    .. % The descriptions for %zd and %zu are wrong, but the truth is complicated
    .. % because not all compilers support the %z width modifier -- we fake it